juhp/rpmbuild-order/README.md

 # rpmbuild-order

 This is a tool to sort RPM source packages in build dependency order.
-This code is originally derived from [cabal-sort](http://hackage.haskell.org/package/cabal-sort) by Henning Thielemann.
+The code was originally derived from [cabal-sort](http://hackage.haskell.org/package/cabal-sort) by Henning Thielemann.